sascristian/HeyberryAI/README.md

 changed skills

 - added results property to all skills
 - wikipedia skill - added adquire knowledge intent -> saves definition to disk
 - desktop_launcher - added ability to open urls instead of google searching (non-vocal skill usecase)
+- ip skill - blacklisted, using the7erm diagnostics skill for this

 # Privacy Enhancements